seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 FederatesWith:	spiffe://test.com
 ```

-In SPIRE Server 1 registry an entry was added for the spiffe id `spiffe://example.org/front-end` that federates with the Trust Domain `spiffe://test.com`
+An Entry was created in SPIRE Server 1 Registry for the spiffe id `spiffe://example.org/front-end` that federates with the Trust Domain `spiffe://test.com`

 Register SPIFFE id `spiffe://test.com/front-end`: